Nutomic/ensichat/README.md

 Building
 --------

-To create a debug apk, run `./gradlew assembleDebug`.
-Alternatively, you can use `.gradlew thinDebug` for a faster compile, but this requires Scala libraries installed with [Android-Scala-Installer](https://github.com/Arneball/Android-Scala-Installer) on your device.
+To create a debug apk, run `./gradlew assembleDevDebug`.
+This requires at least Android Lollipop on your development device.
+If you don't have Lollipop, you can alternatively use `./gradlew assembleRelDebug`.
+However, this results in considerably slower incremental builds

-To create a release apk, run `./gradlew assembleRelease`.
+To create a release apk, run `./gradlew assembleRelRelease`.

 License
 -------